Daphne Barak-Erez

-Daphne Barak-Erez (דפנה ברק-ארז; born 2 January 1965) is an Israeli law professor.
-Since May 2012, she serves as a judge in the Supreme Court of Israel.
+Daphne Barak-Erez (דפנה ברק-ארז; born 2 January 1965) is an Israeli jurist serving as a justice of the Supreme Court of Israel since 2012.
+She has been described as a liberal justice.

-Personal life
+Biography

 Daphne Barak-Erez was born in the United States to Israeli parents, and became a citizen by birthright of the United States.
 The family later returned to Israel, where she was raised.
-She studied law at Tel Aviv University as part of the Atuda program, earning LLB, LLM, and PhD degrees, and did postdoctoral research at Harvard University.
+She studied law at Tel Aviv University (TAU) as part of the Atuda program, earning Bachelor of Laws, Master of Laws, and Doctor of Philosophy degrees, and did postdoctoral research at Harvard University.
 She served in the Military Advocate General's Office of the Israel Defense Forces, and was discharged from regular service with the rank of captain.
-She continued serving in the reserves and reached the rank of Lieutenant Colonel.
+She continued serving in the reserves and reached the rank of sgan aluf (lieutenant colonel).

 In 2012, she renounced her US citizenship as required by Israeli law in order to take up her Supreme Court position.